MicrosoftDocs/cognitive-toolkit-docs/articles/How-do-I-Evaluate-models-in-Python.md

 top_class = np.argmax(predictions)
 ```

-If you are loading an old model trained by NDL or Brainscript, then you will need to find the model output node as follow:
+If you are loading an old model trained by NDL or BrainScript, then you will need to find the model output node as follow:
 ```python
 >>> for index in range(len(z.outputs)):
 ...     print("Index {} for output: {}.".format(index, z.outputs[index].name))